kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 ### Monitoring requirements
 * **How can an operator determine if the feature is in use by workloads?**
-  - Inspect the kubelet configuration of the nodes.
+  - Inspect the kubelet configuration of the nodes: check feature gate and usage of the new option
 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
   - No change
 * **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?** N/A.